 Yo ho ho and a bottle of rum (quick sidebar, that ‘yo ho ho’ business sounds familiar, do you think that Father Christmas was a pirate before he started santa-ing?
 Answers on a postcard…).
-But if, like me, you think rum is one of the best inventions ever (up there with the jet engine and the toaster) then you’ll be glad to know that we’re in Rum Month, the brainchild of rum makers Bacardi!
-So what better way to celebrate than a list of rummy places to head.
+But if, like me, you think rum is one of the best inventions ever (up there with the jet engine and the toaster) then you’ll be glad to know that it’s now World Rum Day!
+And, without further ado, here are the best places to enjoy it…

 Where: No.1 Warehouse, West India Quay, Canary Wharf E14 4AL

 Nearest station: West India Quay DLR Station (0.2 miles)

 What better way to celebrate the global rum epidemic than BACARDÍ Rum Month!
 With 50 events at its helm, the month includes tours, takeovers, parties, freebies, cocktails, offers and more.
 On the 17th, London will see a host of tours happening across the city at Bar Three, Red Rooster at The Curtain, The Cocktail Trading Co, Discount Suit Company and Dinerama.
 Next, it’ll be the turn of Leeds, (18th of July), and Edinburgh (19th of July).
 Rum on, dear friends!